Things I Wish I Knew Before My Wedding

 You don’t have to become close friends with your florist, wedding planner, or catering manager.
 But it would help if you were on good terms with them, and they should feel like they are working with you and not for you to make your wedding dreams come true.

-If something goes wrong or there is a misunderstanding, it can quickly become stressful.
-So do yourself a favor and make sure all of your vendors feel appreciated rather than taken for granted.
+If something goes wrong or a misunderstanding, it can quickly become stressful.
+So do yourself a favor and ensure all of your vendors feel appreciated rather than taken for granted.

 If vendors are as excited about your wedding as you are, they will go the extra mile for you to make sure your wedding day is as perfect as possible!